-(III) Any benefits awarded to the claimant under the provisions of this paragraph (r) normally chargeable to the employer shall be charged to the fund.
+- (I) Business closure because the employer is, or was, a member of the military reserves or National Guard and was called to active military duty. - (II) Any benefits awarded to the claimant under the provisions of subparagraph (I) of this paragraph (p) and normally chargeable to the employer will be charged to the fund.\ - (q) Repealed.